JPFrankCS/cse15l-lab-reports/labReport5.md

 }
 ```
 While there are many other files in the student's file structure, these two are the only relavant ones in this situation, so for the sake of space and readability I will leave the contents of those other files out.
-Their file structure after running the code looks like this:
+The student's file structure after running the code looks like this:
 ```
 list-examples-grader/
 |--grading-area/